Boost Profit Margins with Depot Repairs

 So, unless there are great leaps in functionality with the new hardware or security flaws with the old, it often makes sense to repair hardware rather than to continually replace it.
 A cost effective way to do this is with a depot repair company.
 Depending on the specific equipment, a reliable depot repair company can normally fix equipment at 20% to 50% of the replacement cost, which can give you huge cost savings.
 Repaired equipment should come with a comprehensive warranty; six months is often typical.
 Also, if an item cannot be fixed for any reason then they normally won’t charge you.
 Although your repaired equipment won’t be new, you’ll know that it was cost effectively and reliably repaired and will continue doing its job for a long time to come.

-A person is using a zebra gk400 label printer
+A person is holding a zebra scanner in their hand.

 Show More